 These settlements are not always the same and will vary from case to case.
 Furthermore, how the cases are handled and resolved will be different depending on where you live in the country.

-We hope to help inform you how personal injury cases tend to settle and the average result with this article.
+We hope to help inform you about how personal injury cases tend to settle and the average result with this article.

 Let’s get started!